1926 Oregon gubernatorial election

 The 1926 Oregon gubernatorial election took place on November 2, 1926, to elect the governor of the U.S. state of Oregon.
 The election matched incumbent Democrat Walter M. Pierce against Republican Isaac L. Patterson and Independent candidate H. H. Stallard, who ran on an anti-Prohibition platform.
 Patterson won by a wide margin.

-Background
+Primary election

+Oregon held primary elections on May 21, 1926.

+Democratic party

-During a period of time in which Republicans had dominated politics in Oregon, Democrat Pierce had won election in 1922 with the support of the Ku Klux Klan, which was for a short time a powerful political force in Oregon.
+During a period of time in which Republicans had dominated politics in Oregon, Democrat Walter M. Pierce had won election in 1922 with the support of the Ku Klux Klan, which was for a short time a powerful political force in Oregon.
 However, soon after the 1922 election, the Klan faded in power due in part to internal struggles and changing public sentiment.
+Now running for re-election in 1926, Pierce faced opposition for his steadfast support of Prohibition.
+Challenging Pierce for the Democratic nomination was political activist Louise Palmer Weber, one of many anti-Prohibition candidates that year who ran on a platform of repealing or modifying laws regarding the regulation of alcoholic beverages in Oregon, who had previously supported Pierce in his 1918 campaign.
+Pierce ultimately easily won his party's primary for re-election in 1926 over Weber.